 American corporations have dedicated themselves to hiring veterans.
 Time and again, one company will pledge to hire 10,000 vets.
 Another says it will hire 25,000.
 But to many veterans who've looked for a job in the past 10 years, some firms seem reluctant to follow through.

-Internet job search boards are replete with questions from veterans who wonder whether their military experience is helping or hurting them in their job search.
-When asked, business managers and HR professionals don't actually disqualify veterans automatically.
+Internet job-search boards are replete with questions from veterans who wonder whether their military experience is helping or hurting them in their job search.
+When asked, business managers and human resources professionals don't actually disqualify veterans automatically.

 The devil is in the details, as it turns out.
 We asked hiring professionals to give us real reasons, from their personal experience, why veterans were looked over for a job.